-Since Fentanyl is a part of the opioid family, its usecarries with it many of the same risks as other opioids.
-And while it is veryhard to get ahold of as a legal prescription (very few doctors prescribe itoutside of a hospital setting).
-Many illegal labs are popping up and creatingtheir own version of fentanyl with the same chemical attributes.
+Since Fentanyl is a part of the opioid family, its use carries with it many of the same risks as other opioids.
+It is very hard to get a hold of as a legal prescription (very few doctors prescribe it outside of a hospital setting).
+However, many illegal labs are popping up and creating their own version of fentanyl with the same chemical attributes.

-For this reason, it is important to understand what fentanyl is, how it’s used and what to do when you are someone you know is facing fentanyl addiction.
+For this reason, it’s important to understand what fentanyl is and how people abuse it.
+It’s also important to know what to do if you or someone you know is facing fentanyl addiction.

 Understanding Fentanyl: What is it?What is it Used For?

 Fentanyl is a pharmaceutical drug that is classified as an opioid pain reliever.
 It is such a strong pain reliever that it is actually 50-100 times stronger than morphine.
 For this reason, it generally only used for surgery, recovery from surgery and cancer treatment.
 There are many different forms of fentanyl to meet patient’s needs.

 This isknown as the fentanyl patch.
 It’s used to treat moderate to severe pain and canlast up to 3 days